 To query the capabilities of the compiler, or of a specific GPU, and to compile the shader, invoke malioc with different command-line options.
 If compilation is successful, analyze the output performance report.

-3.1 Installation
+3.1 Install Mali Offline Compiler

-Arm[®] Mali[TM] Offline Compiler is installed as part of Arm Mobile Studio.
+This topic describes how to install Arm® MaliTM Offline Compiler as part of Arm Mobile Studio.